facebook pixel Skip to Main Content

 For ALL Undergraduate Students (Accelerated, Traditional, & BS Completion): NO

-The faculty and staff in the School of Nursing need to go through proper legal channels with each clinical site, and some of our clinical sites have threatened to not allow ISU to use them for nursing clinical rotations specifically because students have contacted them directly and have not used the appropriate channels in place.
+The School of Nursing faculty and staff must go through proper legal channels with each clinical site.
 If you would like to request a clinical placement at a specific site, please talk with your School of Nursing faculty adviser and/or your faculty member for the course.

 Are iPads required for clinicals?